usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 A declaration by the applicant of their current Personal Name, date of birth and address. [[GPG45]](#gpg45)

 #### Credential
-An object or data structure that authoritatively binds an identity (and optionally, additional attributes) to an authenticator possessed and controlled by a subscriber.
+An object or data structure that authoritatively binds an identity (via an identifier) (and optionally, additional attributes) to an authenticator possessed and controlled by a subscriber.

 While common usage often assumes that the credential is maintained by the subscriber, this document also uses the term to refer to electronic records maintained by the CSP which establish a binding between the subscriber’s authenticator(s) and identity.